nus-cs2103-AY2223S1/ip/docs/README.md

 - `deadline SUbmit Assignment 1 /by 2022-10-11`

 ### `event` - Add a 'Event' task
-Add a task to task list with a start date/time and an end date/time
+Add a task to task list with a start date/time and an end date/time.
+Date and time formatting not supported yet.

 Format: `event [TASK_NAME] /at [START_DATE] [START_TIME] to [END_DATE] [END_TIME]`